yokochi47/pdbx-validation/README.md

 - [**Virtuoso**](https://www.openlinksw.com/wiki/main/Main), oprionally used as SPARQL endpoint of PDB/RDF-validation.

 ## Release notes

+- **Dec 9, 2020**: Release v3.0.0
+	- Support XML Schema for wwPDB validation report (wwpdb_validation_v005.xsd).
+		- Add '_pdbx_nmr_restraint_list' category that records list of NMR restraints.
+		- Add '_pdbx_nmr_restraint_summary' category that records sumarry of conformationally restricting restraints.
+		- Add '_pdbx_nmr_restraint_violation' category that records residual violations of conformationally restricting restraints in different bins.
+		- Add '_pdbx_nmr_distance_violation_summary' category that records violations of distance restraints.
+		- Add '_pdbx_nmr_distance_violation_model' category that records violations of distance restraints for each model.
+		- Add '_pdbx_nmr_distance_violation_ensemble' category that records violations of distance restraints for each virtual ensemble alternating the size of an ensemble.
+		- Add '_pdbx_nmr_distance_violation_plural' category that records potentially severe violations of distance restraints, which occurred in multiple coordinate models of the ensemble.
+		- Add '_pdbx_nmr_distance_violation' category that records all distance restraint violations of the ensemble.
+		- Add '_pdbx_nmr_dihedral_angle_violation_summary' category that records violations of dihedral angle restraints.
+		- Add '_pdbx_nmr_dihedral_angle_violation_model' category that records violations of dihedral angle restraints for each model.
+		- Add '_pdbx_nmr_dihedral_angle_violation_ensemble' category that records violations of dihedral angle restraints for each virtual ensemble alternating the size of an ensemble.
+		- Add '_pdbx_nmr_dihedral_angle_violation_plural' category that records potentially severe violations of dihedral angle restraints, which occurred in multiple coordinate models of the ensemble.
+		- Add '_pdbx_nmr_dihedral_angle_violation' category that records all dihedral angle restraint violations of the ensemble.

 - **Nov 27, 2020**: Release v2.0.16
 	- Update wwPDB Validation Information Dictionary to 2.336.